SUDA-LA/ucca-parser/README.md

 An implementation of "[HLT@SUDA at SemEval 2019 Task 1: UCCA Graph Parsing as Constituent Tree Parsing](https://arxiv.org/abs/1903.04153)".

 For simplicity, this version of the implementation does not use any extra feature in the corpus, except pre-trained embeddings.
-We use Char-LSTM in place of embeddings of POS, dependency labels and entity labels, resulting in about 0.4% drop on the results of test data.
+We use Char-LSTM in place of embeddings of POS, dependency labels and entity labels, resulting in about 0.4% drop on the results of english test data.

 Other model choices such as using chart decoding or using self-attentive encoder are also included in this version.
 You can choose in config.json.